You are here

 Although this minor is not intended to fully train students in Creative Arts Therapy, it will prepare students for further study in this area.
 Students interested in music therapy should seek a concentration in Special Music Education.

-This minor is for individuals who are majors in Studio Art, Dance, Theatre, English Creative Writing and English Literature.
-Psychology majors and minors may not take this minor, but may select the courses below to achieve a concentration in this area.
+This minor is for individuals who are majors in Studio Art, the BFA in Visual Arts, Dance, Theatre, English Creative Writing and English Literature.
+Psychology majors and minors may not take this minor, but may select the courses below to achieve a track in this area.

 Students should consult their adviser to ensure that the courses they select will fulfill the requirements for entry into a graduate program in Creative Arts Therapy.